ebuchman/blog/content/posts/velocity.md

   exists, for instance in the national credit clearing system in Slovenia, and in Sardex, the mutual credit system in Sardinia, Italy.
 See [Liquidity-Saving through Obligation-Clearing and Mutual Credit][credit clearing].
-[^sustainability]: See, for instance, [Robert Ulanowicz's] concept of [Ascendency], which uses information theory to captures the resilience of an ecosystem.
+[^sustainability]: See, for instance, theoretical ecologist [Robert Ulanowicz's] concept of [Ascendency], which uses information theory to captures the resilience of an ecosystem.
   In ["Life and the production of entropy"], Ulanowicz borrows the "discount rate" concept from economics to describe the residence time of energy in biological systems and its relation to succession and sustainability.